Taliban Gives OK for 200 Americans and Allies to Leave Kabul

 The Qatari flight is the first of several expected to be cleared in the coming days after several charters have been stalled at Kabul airport since it reopened for domestic travel last weekend.
 It arrived early Thursday with humanitarian aid and is expected to fly out Thursday late afternoon for Doha.
-Engineers from Qatar assisted in getting the airport back online last weekend.
+Engineers from Qatar assisted in getting the airport back online last weekend for domestic flights.
+The radar, which the Taliban said U.S. troops destroyed on departure, was also repaired prior to the international flight Thursday.
+Pakistan has provided some assistance with air traffic control as a back up, the AP reported.
 A standoff at an airport in northern Afghanistan is still ongoing as Americans, Afghans, and other foreign nationals wait to be cleared to depart on other charter flights after the Taliban said many of the would-be passengers lacked proper paperwork.

 Among the passengers are said to be many Afghan female athletes who have just been banned from participating in any sports inside the country, lest their bodies be seen during competition.